department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/apply-vre.md

 You don't need to wait for a rating.
 Instead, please fill out VA Form 28-0588 (VA Vocational Rehabilitation - Getting Ahead After You Get Out).
 [Download Form 28-0588](http://www.vba.va.gov/pubs/forms/VBA-28-0588-ARE.pdf).

-You may be eligible for VR&amp;E services if you’re:
+You may be eligible for VR&amp;E services if you:
-- Going through the Physical Evaluation Board process or expecting an other-than-dishonorable discharge, **and**
+- Are going through the Physical Evaluation Board process or expecting an other-than-dishonorable discharge, **and**
 - Have a VA memorandum rating of 20% or more, **and**
 - Apply for VR&E services

-You may also be eligible for VR&amp;E services if you’re:
+You may also be eligible for VR&amp;E services if you:
-- In the Integrated Disability Evaluation System (IDES) or are certified by the military as having a severe injury that may prevent you from performing your military duties, **and**
+- Are in the Integrated Disability Evaluation System (IDES) or are certified by the military as having a severe injury that may prevent you from performing your military duties, **and**
 - Apply for VR&E services, **and**
 - Report for an evaluation with a VR&E counselor before separating from active duty